veyselsebu/socket.io-private-chat-postgresql/README.md

 node index.js

- --open terminal  in the folder where the files are located --type node index.js in terminal
+ --open terminal  in the folder where the files are located and type node index.js in terminal